 Jobs where a language such as German would be useful include:

 These are only some of the many fields open to German students.
 German specialists are very sought after by business.
 In many university surveys only Medicine, Veterinary Science and Teaching have lower unemployment rates.
-One of our former pupils has been elected Associate Professor in German at Oxford and Tutorial Fellow in German at St Peter’s College.
-Dr Joanna Neilly will take up this position in October 2017.
+One of our former pupils, Dr Joanna Neilly, has been Associate Professor in German at Oxford and Tutorial Fellow in German at St Peter’s College since October 2017.